Miguel Ángel Lotina: Deportivo

 For 2007–08, Lotina returned to Galicia and joined Deportivo de La Coruña.
-After a poor start, he more often than not switched to a 5–3–2 formation, going on to finish the year comfortably placed in mid-table and reach the UEFA Intertoto Cup, where they won 3–1 on aggregate against Israel's Bnei Sakhnin F.C. in the final.
+After a poor start, he more often than not switched to a 5–3–2 formation, going on to finish the year comfortably placed in mid-table and reach the UEFA Intertoto Cup, where they won 3–1 on aggregate against Israel's Bnei Sakhnin in the final.

-Having advanced into the 2008–09 UEFA Cup, Lotina guided Deportivo through the group and expressed satisfaction at being drawn in the last 32 against Aalborg Boldspilklub of Denmark.
+Having advanced into the 2008–09 UEFA Cup, Lotina guided Deportivo through the group and expressed satisfaction at being drawn in the last 32 against Aalborg of Denmark.
 The Scandinavians won home and away, eliminating his team 6–1 on aggregate.

 In March 2010, Lotina added one year to his contract that was set to expire.
 Depor were relegated in 2011 as the club also struggled financially; the side only managed to score nine goals away from home all year, being doomed in the last round after a 0–2 home loss against Valencia.
 On 23 May of that year, he announced his departure.

 Villarreal

-Lotina became Villarreal CF's third coach of the season on 19 March 2012, replacing José Francisco Molina following a 1–0 away defeat to Levante UD, with the team dangerously close to the relegation zone (17th), and eventually relegated as 18th, which meant that the reserves, which competed in the second tier, were also forced to drop down a level in June.
+Lotina became Villarreal's third coach of the season on 19 March 2012, replacing José Francisco Molina following a 1–0 away defeat to Levante, with the team dangerously close to the relegation zone (17th), and eventually relegated as 18th, which meant that the reserves, which competed in the second tier, were also forced to drop down a level in June.

 Abroad

-On 21 June 2014, after a brief spell in the Cypriot First Division, Lotina was appointed head coach of newly promoted Qatar Stars League side Al-Shahania SC.
+On 21 June 2014, after a brief spell in the Cypriot First Division, Lotina was appointed head coach of newly promoted Qatar Stars League side Al-Shahania.
 Subsequently, he worked in Japan with Tokyo Verdy, Cerezo Osaka, Shimizu S-Pulse and Vissel Kobe.